alexgoexercise/hupu-comments-crawler/README.md

 ### Step 1: Collect NBA Root Node IDs

-The `nodeid_spider.py` crawls Hupu's API to discover NBA match root node IDs, which are required for collecting detailed statistics and comments.
+The `nodeid_spider.py` crawls Hupu's API to discover NBA match root node IDs (each nodeID represents one team in one specific NBA game), which are required for collecting detailed statistics and comments for each specific game.

 #### Basic Usage:
 ```bash